joeblew999/pb-stack/_hack/variables/README.md

 env can be overridden, but not var.

+windows cant do USER_WORKING_DIR properly...

-it deterministic - yes it seems so.
+it deterministic - yes.

 override from .sh:
 ```sh